 - Even if India decides to back down from the treaty, the 1969 Vienna Convention on the law of treaties should be abided by.

 - This can hamper the country’s image internationally.
-India’s other neighboring countries like Bangladesh and Nepal may become skeptical about similar treaties with them.
+India’s other neighbouring countries like Bangladesh and Nepal may become skeptical about similar treaties with them.

 - Some experts on international affairs think that India should safeguard bilateral treaties if it is aspiring for a permanent seat in the UNSC.